DanielSpilchuk/SpotifyFocus/README.md

     Save the file as run_python.bat (make sure it’s saved as .bat and not .txt).

-Use AutoHotkey to bind F7 to run the script:
+Step 2

-    TODO: provide base template
+Option 1: Use AutoHotkey to bind F7 to run the script:

     Install AutoHotkey.
     Create a .ahk script: